oaeproject/Hilary/README.md

 #### Node.js

-Download and install the latest version of [Node.js](http://nodejs.org/).
-Hilary is best tested with node 0.10.x (0.10.25 at the time of writing).
+Download and install the latest 6.x version of [Node.js](http://nodejs.org/).

 The Hilary back-end is written completely in JavaScript, powered by Node.js.